Introduction

 Pre-defined Patterns

-provides a set of functions for searching for
+The package nuggets provides a set of functions for

-some best-known pattern types.
-These functions allow to process Boolean
+discovering some of the best-known pattern types.
+These functions can

-data, fuzzy data, or both.
-The result of these functions is always a
+process Boolean data, fuzzy data, or both.
+Each function returns a

 Search for Association Rules